ppy/osu-stream/README.md

 - Bringing the `arcade` branch up-to-date and potentially merging changes back into master.
 - Documentation of any kind.
 - Code quality improvements of any kind (as long as they can easily be reviewed and are guaranteed to not change behaviour).
 Keep individual PRs under 200 lines of change, optimally.
+- Adding full android support (there's a wip branch but it's so outdated I think starting from zero would be easier).
+Note that this should not degrade the quality of existing code as much as possible, so above tasks may need to come first.

 ## Running